 Screenwriters: Dardano Sacchetti, Giorgio Mariuzzo, and Lucio Fulci (story: Elisa Livia Briganti)

-Alternative titles: Quella Villa Accanto al Cimitero
+Alternate titles: Quella Villa Accanto al Cimitero

-Our Review: The Gates of Hell Trilogy
+Our review: The Gates of Hell Trilogy

 A professor, his wife, and son move to an old house so he can continue the work of his colleague who just murdered his mistress and killed himself.
 The problem: there is an ancient madman in the basement killing people and using their body parts to prolong his life.

 The last of the Gates of Hell trilogy, this one does not disappoint.
 It leaves a lot of unanswered questions but has a sweet ending — or at least as sweet as you can when everyone dies.

 The House by the Cemetery is under copyright.
 It is available on a number of releases but you are best to get the Blue Underground DVD or Blu-ray, both of which have a good selection of extras.
 Or just get the Anchor Bay DVD, which doesn’t come with much but is a good release and costs almost nothing.

 House Hunting (2012)